chrplr/openlexicon/README.md

 # How to add a new database #

-1. Create a subfolder where you put all the relevant files: Table(s), LICENSE, publications, ... in text format (no Excel!!!**
+1. Create a subfolder where you put all the relevant files: Table(s), LICENSE, publications, ... in text format (no Excel!!).
 2. Add a REAME-XXXX.md file in this folder.
-O
-3. Edit the present `README.md` file to add a section describing the new database.

- * Important* : Respect [Markdown syntax](https://help.github.com/en/articles/basic-writing-and-formatting-syntax) when editing `.md` files!
+3. Edit the present `README.md` file to add a section describing the new database. (* Important* : Respect the [Markdown syntax](https://help.github.com/en/articles/basic-writing-and-formatting-syntax) when editing `.md` files!)
 4. Update the `databases.zip` file:
    ```
        cd ..